-Genetic Counsellors have specialist knowledge in human genetics, counselling and health communication skills.
+Genetic counsellors have specialist knowledge in human genetics, counselling and health communication skills.
 They work as part of a team, usually with medical specialists such as clinical geneticists, oncologists, obstetricians, neurologists and cardiologists.

 A genetic counsellor provides information to individuals and families about genetic conditions.
 That may involve learning about how they are inherited or who in the family may be at risk of developing a particular condition.
 Genetic counsellors also provide emotional and practical support to help people adjust to living with, or being at risk for, a genetic condition.

-Where do genetic counsellers practice?
+Where do genetic counsellors practice?

 Genetic counsellors work in a range of settings including hospitals and community health centres, medical specialist clinics, obstetric ultrasound practices, research institutions, genetics laboratories and policy and project roles with government.

-When should I see a genetic counseller?
+When should I see a genetic counsellor?

 There are a wide range of reasons to see a genetic counsellor but some typical reasons include: